TheresaLui/SelfHelpContent_v2/articles/problemscopingques.storage/problemscopingques-migration-azcopy.md

             "id": "azcopy_performance",
             "order": 7,
             "controlType": "dropdown",
-            "displayLabel": "Are you experiencing any performance issue with the copy operations", "watermarkText": "Choose an option",
+            "displayLabel": "Are you experiencing any performance issues with the copy operations?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {